dancasey-ie/IrishEnergyBalance2017Dash/README.md

 * As a user I should be able to reset all filters whithout having to reload the page.
 * As a user I should be able to access further details on the data by hovering over the data groups on the charts.

 Features
 --------

 __Existing Features__

+* Welcome pop up on first load, explaining to the user the source of the data and how to use the interactive functionality.
+* Final Energy Consumption by Fuel Type row chart, color coded and self sorting.
+* Final Energy Consumption by Fuel custom sunburst chart, to explore the breakdown of fuels in the fuel types, including legend.
+Color coding of fuels in fuel types related.
+* Final Energy Consumption by Consumer Type bar chart, stacked by fuel type, commonly color coded.
+* Final Energy Consumption by Consumer custom sunburst chart, to explore the breakdown of consumers in the consumer types, including legend.
+Color coding of consumers in consumer types related.
+* Primary Energy Requirements by Source bar chart, stacked fueled types, commonly color coded.
+* Primary Energy Requirements by Fuel custom sunburst chart, to explore the breakdown of fuels in the fuel types, including legend.
+Color coding of fuels in fuel types related.
+* Transformation Input-Output bar chart, stacked fuel types, commily colored.
+* Tranformation Input by fuel donut chart, commily colored.
+* Tranformation Output by fuel donut chart, commily colored.
+* How to Use popup, explaining how to use the interactive functions, accesible from theh nav menu.
+* About the Charts popup, explaining the source of the data and the technologies used in the developement, accesible from theh nav menu.
+* About the DEveloper popup, giveing a background to the developers experience, technolgy interests and contact details.
+* Charts are filterible per data set.
+* Additional information on a data group displayed on mouse hover.
+* Reseting of chart filters resetible from nav-menu button.

 __Features to Develop__

+* Tooltip
+* Analysis
+* label pies
+* Co2 emmisions

 Testing
 -----------------------